OpenArchitex/OpenLearnr/README.md

 For instructions on how to build and run the project please refer to our [Development Documentation](https://github.com/python-sinhala-education-society/OpenLearnr/blob/master/docs/DEVELOPER_DOCUMENTATION.md).

-We welcome all contributions, so please feel free to get in touch through our [issues tracker](https://github.com/python-sinhala-education-society/OpenLearnr/issues) if you have any suggessions of improvement.
-Please open an issue first and once finalized you could open a pull request.
+We welcome all contributions, so please feel free to get in touch through our [issues tracker](https://github.com/python-sinhala-education-society/OpenLearnr/issues) if you have any suggessions for improvement.
+Please open an issue first and once discussed and finalized you could open a pull request.
 If you are interested in contibuting please refer to [Contributor Documentation](https://github.com/python-sinhala-education-society/OpenLearnr/blob/master/docs/CONTRIBUTING.md) for more details.

 If you find any security related issue or vulnerability please refer to our [Security Policy](https://github.com/python-sinhala-education-society/OpenLearnr/blob/develop/SECURITY.md) on how to report them.